kazunefei/kazunefei/README.md

 ## 👋 hello

-I'm Kazune, a current 4th-year bioinformatics student at UC San Diego.
+i'm Kazune, a current 4th-year bioinformatics student at UC San Diego.
 Very interested in finance, gambling, biotech, and data!

-## 📈 Experience
+## 📈 experience
-Will be joining Google in summer 2026 as a full-time software engineer in the Data Cloud org. \
+i'll be joining Data Cloud @ Google as a full-time software engineer \
 \
-Previously, I was a quantitative research intern at American Century Investments on a newly launched systematic fixed-income desk.
-Before that, I worked at Eli Lilly as a software engineer intern on the automation engineering team and at Osaka University as an intern doing computational protein research. \
+previously, I was a quant research intern at American Century Investments on a newly launched systematic fixed-income desk. before that, I worked at Eli Lilly as a software engineer intern on the automation engineering team and at Osaka University as an intern doing computational protein research. \
 \
-Always looking to grow and learn, and interested in branching out into finance, fintech, biotech, and SWE!
+always looking to grow and learn, and interested in branching out into finance, fintech, biotech, and SWE!

-## ✉️ Contact
+## ✉️ contact
 - [email](mailto:kfei@ucsd.edu)
 - [linkedin](https://www.linkedin.com/in/kazune/)
 <!--